 I am a child of the southern plains, and the big adventure began in a small town in northern Oklahoma.
-Ponca City was named for the Ponca Indians, who were forcibly moved to the region after losing their land to the Sioux in an ill-fated treaty with the federal government.
+Ponca City was named for the Ponca tribe, which was forcibly moved to the region after losing their land to the Sioux in an ill-fated treaty with the federal government.
 My mom was a housewife, and my dad was a mechanical engineer at Continental Oil, or “Conoco.”
 Almost everyone’s dad worked there and the kids of Ponca City grew up surrounded by scientists, geeks and other big thinkers.
 I spent most of my childhood riding horses, throwing rocks, playing softball and blowing alto sax in the school band.
 The youngest of four, I was often left to my own devices.
 I entertained myself by making faces in the bathroom mirror and dressing up the family pets.
 I was a chubby tomboy with a bit of a feral streak and a proclivity for potty mouth.
 I had a signature look that included long braids, a red baseball cap worn backwards, ripped jeans and black riding boots.
 While my fashion sense has matured slightly over the years, my overall sensibility remains the same.

 I’ve been a writer for as long as I can remember.
 Words were always like tinker toys to me –something to be played with, put together, taken apart and used for creative exploration.
 I was around six or seven years old when I wrote my first story.
 It was about a bird who lived in a cuckoo clock.
 Our next door neighbor had a bookstore and I asked her if she would please sell my story in her shop.
 She patted me on the head, handed me a donut and sweetly declined my request.
 It was my earliest experience of that classic bane of writers: rejection.
 A few years later, I wrote “Brute the Wonder Dog.”
 In this riveting tale, Brute, a handsome German Shepherd, performed feat after heroic feat; he saved the sheep from the burning barn, rescued the drowning child from the river, chased down and captured the robbers and won a blue ribbon in obedience at the county fair.
 He was a four-pawed superhero without the cape.
 I knew for sure that this would be the story to catapult my fledgling writing career.
 I asked my father to take my handwritten story and type it up for me.
 He kindly obliged and the next morning at breakfast, presented me with the clean manuscript.
 I was thrilled to have a typewritten copy of my story.
 It felt official to my young mind, and professional.
 However, my excitement was short-lived.
 Much to my horror, my father had taken artistic liberties with my story.
 Brute was no longer a wonder dog but a mangy neighborhood menace who got into the trash, chewed up the garden hose and pooped on the lawn.
 I ran wailing to my bedroom before my father had the chance to give me a second copy with my original story intact.
 My dramatic outburst was, of course, wildly amusing to my older siblings.
 This was perhaps one of the most valuable lessons my father ever taught me: Don’t take yourself too seriously.